Donaure/CourseProject/LanguageModel/README.md

 Relevant experimental results can be found in the `exp` directory.
+I did not include all the results, but only the important ones.

 To produce the best result.
 You can run Distilled-GPT2 by